Europe completes toroidal field strand qualification

-Share the responsibility for the conductor qualification: Alex Vostner, Carlo Sborchia (F4E) and Arnaud Devred, Leader of the ITER Superconductor Section.
+Share the responsibility for the conductor qualification: Alex Vostner (ITER), Carlo Sborchia (European Domestic Agency), and Arnaud Devred, leader of the ITER Superconductor Section.

-Following the qualification process required for the ITER conductors, the European Domestic Agency Fusion for Energy (F4E), has launched a series of Conductor Performance Qualification Samples (so-called CPQS).
+Following the qualification process required for the ITER conductors, the European Domestic Agency has launched a series of conductor performance qualification samples (so-called CPQS).

-And there is more good news: This week, the EUTF5 sample made of Nb3Sn strand produced by Bruker EAS in Germany completed 1,000 load cycles with a final current sharing temperature (Tcs) above 6 K, thus meeting ITER's TF conductor design criteria of 5.7 K. return to Newsline #101
+And there is more good news.
+This week, the EUTF5 sample made of Nb3Sn strand produced by Bruker EAS in Germany completed 1,000 load cycles with a final current sharing temperature (Tcs) above 6 K, thus meeting ITER's toroidal field conductor design criteria of 5.7 K. return to Newsline #101